bahramiramazan/offset_similarity/README.md

 ```

 >3.
-To evlauate chagtp : first `set the variable experiment_name='evaluate_gpt' for fasttext` and then  run the following:
+To evlauate chagtp : first `set the variable experiment_name=evaluate_gpt` for fasttext and then  run the following:

 ```